Trading 212 vs Eightcap 2025

 | Tier-4 Licenses | 0 | 2 |

-Eightcap offers a spread-only Standard account and a commission-based Raw account.
-On the Raw plan, the listed average spread is 0.06 pips for EUR/USD; after adding the $3.50 per side commission, the all-in cost comes to about 0.76 pips—slightly under the 0.8-pip industry average.
-While not the absolute cheapest, Eightcap is competitive for traders seeking tighter pricing via a commission model.
-Eightcap also holds a 4-star commissions and fees rating and ranks #27 out of 63.
+Eightcap provides a spread-only Standard account and a commission-based Raw account across its global entities.
+On the Raw account, Eightcap lists an average spread of 0.06 pips; once you include the $3.50 per side commission, the all-in cost is about 0.76 pips—slightly under the industry average of 0.8 pips.
+While not the absolute cheapest, Eightcap’s pricing edges out Trading 212 for forex and CFD costs.

 | Feature |